keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/task.md

 you must update the value of the `metadata.name` field.
 A common practice is to just increment the value incrementally, so `helloworldtask-1` becomes `helloworldtask-2`, etc.

-TODO: Is there a way to capture the commit number or something to use in the metadata.name field?

 For a full example of how to create a `KeptnTask` resource to use for a deployment being done outside of Kubernetes, see